Aquanty/rtd-hgs/docs/source/index.rst

 the two nodes closest to the end points of the well (i.e., (**x1, y1, z1**) and (**x2, y2, z2**)) will be chosen to produce output.

-Each timestep in the flow solution represents a Tecplot zone in the output file, and each zone contains one line per observation well node.
+| Each timestep in the flow solution represents a Tecplot zone in the
+  output file, and each zone contains one line per observation well node.
 Each line contains the porous medium hydraulic head, pressure head, saturation (if variably-saturated), fluid flux, nodal coordinates, and node number.
 Note that fluid fluxes at internal nodes are currently reported as the no data value (:math:`-999.0`) unless they are constant head or specified flux nodes.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Make observation well from xy
+| **Make observation well from xy**

 #. **well_name** Descriptive name for the well, up to 40 characters.